 WP Webapp is a WordPress plugin that does roughly the same thing as the PhoneGap method above, but easier, with some extra bells and whistles.
 You don’t have to go through the trouble of messing around with your folders or editing the config file.
 There are two other levels, Pro and Enterprise, that offer things like one-click install, splash screens and installation for up to 25 websites.

 Finally, there are a bunch of people you can pay to do it for you.
-However, when there are so many easy and cheap ways to DIY, you don’t really need to go to them for a basic app.
+However, with so many easy and affordable ways to DIY, you don’t really need to go that route for a basic app.

 There are a ton of ways to build an app, and although it seems intimidating at first glance, the above methods make it incredibly simple.
 Just make sure you have a good mobile website to start with, okay?
 Now let me have it.
 Did I get anything wrong here?
 Are there any other methods I should know about?
 Feel free to leave your feedback below!